skoro/Rio/README.md

 * `Control-P` moves focus to the request methods dropdown list.
 * `Control-E` collapses or expands tree node and its children recursively ( in case of json response only).
+* `Control-I` inserts a request header and value from the predefined headers list.
 * `Control-Q` exits application.